jonschlinkert/remarkable/docs/parser.md

 2. [Block rules][block]
 3. [Inline rules][inline]

-Each uses different datastructures and signatures.
+Each uses different data structures and signatures.
 Unless you wish to modify the internal workflow of Remarkable, you will most probably only deal with Block and Inline rules.